 Many people have asked how our family balances 3 languages (English, Chinese, Korean) as working parents of a 4.5-year-old girl and 20-month-old boy.
 A few years ago, before committing to this journey, I remember wondering how languages other than English would ever fit it into our family schedule!
 Now, our kids are exposed to all 3 languages regularly.
 However, since we are all native English speakers and live in an English-speaking community, it takes conscious effort for other languages to matter.

 Our routine has changed from year to year due to work changes, moving, transitioning from 1 to 2 kids, stopping Korean lessons, and my daughter’s first year of preschool.
 Honestly, most of the year was survival mode and getting used to being productive with a baby in tow!
 Despite the variability that comes with life, I think we are doing okay because our home environment supports the minority languages.
 Korean did suffer a bit this year due to the addition of English-speaking preschool to the schedule, and Chinese progress was slower than the previous year.
 However, Chinese and Korean exposure has been natural and fairly consistent throughout the week.

 Per request, I will share our general trilingual schedule for the 2017-2018 school year and how it breaks down by language.
 Initially, I was initially to write this post I believe that each family should follow their own rhythm and children’s interests.
 At the end of the post, I have linked the schedules of other bilingual English/Chinese families with kids of different ages and various routines.
 However, these are just examples; our schedules will differ from yours since we each have unique circumstances!
-However, I hope these are helpful examples and does not stress you out about your schedule!

 Quick recap of our family